 - Takes these AI learnings and puts them into Facebook Custom Audiences for targeted ads outside of the inbox.

 Retention Science is for you if you are an established eCommerce with an established customer base and want to scale your eCommerce operations.
 Smaller brands won’t be able to handle the setup and the price point.
+If Retention Science is a little bit too expensive for your budget, see our recommendations for the best marketing plugins that WordPress has to offer.

 HubSpot is ubiquitous with sales/marketing automation.
 It is most similar to ActiveCampaign on this list as it boasts a built-in CRM and includes Sale team-specific features — while also catering to non-sales-oriented businesses.
 It has a large and healthy ecosystem of connected apps and offers a generous CRM and Marketing package for free.